spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 Following are some highlights of OpenStack clusters provisioned by Palette:

-1. Palette provides public cloud like experience to deploying clusters on OpenStack.
+1. Palette enables the ability to use OpenStack as an application platform for engineering team.

-2. In order to facilitate communication between the Palette management platform and the OpenStack controllers installed in the private data center, a Private Cloud Gateway needs to be set up within the environment.
+2. To facilitate communication between Palette and the OpenStack controllers installed in the private data center, a Private Cloud Gateway (PCG) needs to be set up within the environment.

-3. Private Cloud Gateway (PCG) is Palette's on-prem component to support isolated private cloud or data center environments.
-Once installed, the PCG registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+3. Private Cloud Gateway (PCG) is Palette's self-hosted component to support isolated private cloud or data center environments.
+Once installed, the PCG registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and the private cloud environment.
 The PCG enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![openstack_cluster_architecture.png](/openstack_cluster_architecture.png)